meln5674/mlflow-oidc-proxy/README.md

 ### Trusted Certificates

-If your MLFLow server use self-signed certificates or an internal certificate authority, this server must be set to trust them.
+If your MLFLow servers use self-signed certificates or an internal certificate authority, this server must be set to trust them.
 This server is written in Go and uses [the standard locations](https://go.dev/src/crypto/x509/root_linux.go) for finding CA Certificate Bundles.
 Add your self-signed certificate or internal CA to one of these bundles to trust them.

 ### MLFlow Setup